NATIONAL NYLON STOCKINGS DAY!

 Pity those blind fools who cannot identify fine art, the kind of legs that tell you yes, this is a beautiful world indeed.

-Invented in America to address a worldwide silk shortage brought on by Japan’s war on China in the prelude to World War 2 and (along with Hershey bars) to enable GIs to get laid as they liberated Europe and Asia in the 1940’s, the nylon stocking has come to represent so much more than an article of clothing.
+Invented in America to address a worldwide silk shortage brought on by Japan’s war on China in the prelude to World War 2 (along with Hershey bars) to enable GIs to romance the local ladies as they liberated Europe and Asia in the 1940’s, the nylon stocking has come to represent so much more than an article of clothing.

 Maybe it’s the way our brains are wired, directly to our libidos, or the elegant simplicity of a pair of beautiful legs encased in stockings, but “nylons” are part and parcel of our collective cultural/sexual identity.